stryker-mutator/stryker-js/CONTRIBUTING.md

 Don't get discouraged!
 We estimate that the response time from the maintainers is around a day or so.

+## Tools

+As Stryker uses the Abstract Syntax Tree (AST) to create mutations, we recommend you to use [ASTExplorer](https://astexplorer.net/) to get familiar with the concepts involved.

 # Bug triage

 Found a bug?
 Don't worry, we'll fix it, or you can ;)